ifilot/p2000t-tape-monitor/README.md

 The data cartridge essentially imitates on this process.
 Upon boot, a bit of firmware is loaded from the data cartridge into memory and launched.
-This firmware scans the external ram chip for programs and shows a list of those programs.
+This firmware scans the external ROM chip for programs and shows a list of those programs.
 The user can then select a program and execute it.
 Upon selection, the program is first copied from the external chip to the internal RAM chip in the data cartridge.
 Next, the firmware is removed (actually, it is simply overwritten), and the new